 Now there is nothing wrong with "40 Below and Falling" reworking familiar stories, done right a movie like this can entertain but unfortunately this only ends up ordinary at best.
 Everything about it is pretty routine and the stuff which isn't ends up highly telegraphed and a lot of it ends up extremely daft such as an encounter with a wild haired outdoors man.
-Maybe if I was a young teenager the humour in this would make me smile more but unfortunately it didn't and more often made me groan.
+Maybe if I was a young teenager the humour in this would make me smile more but unfortunately it didn't and more often than not made me groan.

-The word unfortunately is what I find myself using again when it comes to Jewel Staite and Shawn Roberts as whilst their characters are of course as chalk n cheese as "Rooster Cogburn and the Lady" were the chemistry, that spark of attraction is just not there to make that side of the movie work.
+The word unfortunately is what I find myself using again when it comes to Jewel Staite and Shawn Roberts as whilst their characters are of course as chalk n cheese as "Rooster Cogburn and the Lady" were, the chemistry, that spark of attraction is just not there to make that side of the movie work.

 What this all boils down to is that "40 Below and Falling" might entertain a young audience but for those who have been around the made for TV movie block a few times will find it mostly routine and lacking in anything to make it stand out from the crowd or become memorable.